 Though black walnut tincture is considered a gentler way to purge parasites than conventional prescription de-wormers, it’s still hard on the system.
 There is some evidence that it can cause mouth or throat cancer if taken internally over long periods.
 Do not use black walnut tincture for more than 2 weeks at a time.

-The dosage for black walnut tincture is usually set at 15-20 drops taken in water 2-3 times per day.
+Generally, the dosage for black walnut tincture is usually set at 15-20 drops taken in water 2-3 times per day.
+You can also use it topically as needed.

 Black Walnut Powder